Ex-Trump Lawyer Michael Cohen Should Get 'Substantial Prison Term,' Feds Say

 Mueller's office, in a separate filing, did not take a position on what sentence Cohen should receive when he appears before a judge next week in New York City.

-Mueller's filing did, however, acknowledge Cohen's help in the Russia investigation and also said that he has provided new information about contacts between Trump's presidential campaign and Russians, including outreach as early as November 2015 from people seeking to arrange meetings between Trump and Russian President Vladimir Putin.
+Mueller's filing did, however, outline Cohen's help in the Russia investigation.
+It said that over the course of seven meetings with investigators, he has provided new information about contacts between Trump's presidential campaign and Russians, including outreach as early as November 2015 from people seeking to arrange meetings between Trump and Russian President Vladimir Putin.

 The meeting did not take place.

+Cohen has also provided information about "certain discrete Russia-related matters core" to the special counsel's investigation.
+Mueller's filing says he obtained that information "by virtue of his regular contact with Company executives during the campaign," which appears to be a reference to the Trump Organization.

+And finally, the special counsel's team says Cohen gave them information about his contacts with people connected to the White House, as well as providing detail about how his false statements to Congress were put together.

-Cohen has pleaded guilty to lying to Congress about negotiations between Trump's business and powerful Russians about a possible deal for a Trump Tower in Moscow, a building that ultimately was never built.
+Cohen pleaded guilty to lying to Congress about negotiations between Trump's business and powerful Russians about a possible deal for a Trump Tower in Moscow, a building that ultimately was never built.

-Cohen, however, initially told Congress that the talks had stopped by January of 2016.
-Actually, he said in his guilty plea, they continued well into the campaign, including past the point at which Trump became the Republican front-runner.
+Cohen initially told Congress that the talks had stopped by January 2016.
+Actually, he said in his guilty plea, they continued well into the campaign, past the point at which Trump became the Republican front-runner.

 The crafting of that narrative was a "deliberate effort to use his lies as a way to set the tone and shape the course of the hearings in an effort to stymie the inquiries," the special counsel's office said.